SP2414B Dallas Buyers Club

 wenzel, mark

-mark wenzel has been in the Wayne State University Philosophy Department since 1998 and holds classes in Ethics, Feminist Philosophy, Philosophy of Arts, Global Ethics, and will hold a class in Classical Indian Philosophy for Fall 2023. wenzel has held classes (twice) in Feminist Philosophy at the Huron Valley Women's Prison.
+mark wenzel has been in the Wayne State University Philosophy Department since 1998 and holds classes in Global Ethics, Contemporary Moral Issues, Feminist Philosophy, Philosophy of Arts and developed a course in Classical Indian Philosophy for Fall 2023. wenzel has held classes (twice) in Feminist Philosophy at the Huron Valley Women's Prison and is currently part of a WSU group working to begin a College in Prison Program at Macomb Correctional Facility.